 At the interface between Chemistry and Physics

-You will learn how to make, model and use nanomaterials to find unique solutions for the transition to a sustainable society
+You will learn how to design, make, and apply nanomaterials to enable the transition to a sustainable society

 Chemistry is put in a fundamental and interdisciplinary perspective